jarvcol/myTaxy/README.md

 Project is divided on 3 layers:
 <ul>
 <li>API: Those classes are intended to model all API related methods, parameters and the way to create the request and how to consume them.
-<li>Clients: Clients classes are intented to use those API to consume them and then perform actions, validations, and any data related operation over the API responses.
-These clients hide the API model from test, so they are not dependant on changes on them and allow me to use the API services in either the test or dataproviders
+<li>Clients: Clients classes are intented to use those API and consume their services, perform actions, validations, and any data related operation over the API responses.
+These clients hide the API model from test, so they are not dependant on changes on them and allow me to use the API services in either the test or dataproviders methods.
 <li>Test: Classes that contains the actual test.
-They just uses the clients to get the services responses in the required format and perform the assert on the operations (there is an assertion also on API classes based only on response codes.
-If code is not the expected probably further assertion will fail).
+They just uses the clients to get the services responses in the required format and perform some assert on the operations (methods to validate something and return a boolean to the test assert).
+Note: there is an assertion also on API classes based only on response codes.
+If code is not the expected probably further assertion will fail and test is finished.
 </ul>

 Frameworks supports components like:
 <ul>
-<li>POJO: Java class to model the post object to either create or update a post
+<li>POJO: Java class to model the post object to either create or update a post.
-<li>ExtentReportListener: To create a friendly user report of execution
+<li>ExtentReportListener: To create a friendly user report of execution.
-<li>JsonUtilities: Class created to operate search and extraction of data from the Json objects or list
+<li>JsonUtilities: Class created to operate search and extraction of data from the Json objects or list.
-<li>VerificationMethods: Class create to just hold any method specific validation over data.
-Most methods on it will return a true or false based on the element under validation.
+<li>EmailValidation: Just a class to perform the email validation.
 </ul>